Kaupapahere pūnaha moniwhiwhi ahungarua Retirement income system policy

 The Retirement Income System comprises of NZ Superannuation (‘Super’), KiwiSaver, and private savings.
 These may be held as cash, shares, property, or other iwi models of financial planning and savings.

-A snapshot of Aotearoa New Zealand’s retirement income history
+A snapshot of Aotearoa New Zealand’s superannuation history

 Aotearoa New Zealand has had a pension system in place since the late 19th century aimed at preventing poverty amongst older people.
 Through the Social Security Act 1938 a two-tier public pension system was introduced that would last for nearly four decades.
 It featured a means-tested pension (Age Benefit) and a smaller universal superannuation payment.